 Edge-to-cloud expertise should guide every stage of your cloud journey

-WWT recognizes that the cloud can reduce operational complexity – but can also create new levels of complexity for those tasked with deploying a sound multicloud strategy.
+While WWT recognizes the cloud can reduce operational complexity, we know it can also create new levels of complexity for those tasked with deploying a sound cloud strategy.
 To get the most value from your technology investment, it’s essential to retain the services of a highly experienced specialist who’s well-versed in all aspects of IT, from the edge to the cloud.
-For this purpose, WWT retains a multidisciplinary team of specialists in all facets of cloud architecture – as well as the hardware and software that drives every cloud solution.
+For this purpose, WWT retains a multidisciplinary team of specialists in all facets of cloud architecture, as well as the hardware and software that drives every cloud solution.
 And, WWT can step in at every phase of the cloud journey.

-As organizations advance and evolve in their cloud sophistication, so do the types of services they need, from assessment to applications.
-For example, some are more advanced in their cloud infrastructure and need help with only cloud applications.
+As organizations advance and evolve their cloud sophistication, so do the types of services they need — from assessment to applications.
+For example, some organizations are more advanced in their cloud infrastructure and just help with cloud applications.
 Whatever stage is required, WWT is uniquely positioned to engage and assist in discovery, candidacy assessment, application deep dive, foundational evaluation and implementation.

 What’s your cloud strategy?

-Being “in the cloud” is easy; creating a sensible, high-performance, cost-effective, secure enterprise multicloud presence, not so much.
+Being in the cloud is easy.
+Creating a sensible, high-performance, cost-effective and secure enterprise multicloud presence, not so much.

 As we’ve shown, a lot of deliberation, planning and expertise goes into architecting a successful cloud-smart capability.
 These were just a few considerations to take into account, but there are infinitely more to consider.
 Whether you’re presently in the cloud or planning your migration, make sure you’re realizing the true value of the cloud by formulating a solid, holistic and thorough cloud strategy.